mclemente/conditional-visibility/README.md

 ## Compatibility

-This module should be compatible with any system and any modules that don't
+This module should be compatible with any system and any modules that don't override `DetectionMode#testVisibility`.